project-ncl/bacon/guide/build-config.md

 The build environment used for builds has a unique id, name and system image id.

-We allow the user to specify the build environment using either `environmentId`, `environmentName` or the `systemImageId`. `environmentId` refers to the exact id of the build environment as stored in the PNC database.
-This is what has been traditionally used, but it is problematic since the ids are different between PNC servers (Devel, Stage, Prod), which makes the `build-config.yaml` not very portable between PNC servers.
-Moreover, an environment may become deprecated over time, thus the environmentId should be kept up-to-date, which is not optimal.
+We allow the user to specify the build environment using either `environmentId`, `environmentName` or the `systemImageId`.

+The `environmentId` refers to the exact id of the build environment as stored in the PNC database.
+This is what has been traditionally used, but it can be problematic since the ids are different between PNC servers (Devel, Stage, Prod), which makes the `build-config.yaml` not very portable.
-The `environmentName` in contrast, is the same between different PNC servers and should be used if portability is a concern.
-Environments specified by `environmentName` are always using **the latest updates**.
-This is important because there will be changes to your build configurations in PNC, therefore, they may be **rebuilt**.

-The `systemImageId` is also the same between different PNC servers, the difference to `environmentName` is that the `systemImageId` **preserves** the docker-image version of the environment, which means that after some time, the version may become deprecated, and you may need to update from time to time. (**NOTE**: `systemImageIds` with `:latest` suffix will **no longer be available** in PNC)
+To overcome the portability issue, it is possible to specify the `systemImageId` instead, which is the same across different PNC servers.
+Both `environmentId` and `systemImageId` **preserve the docker-image version** of the environment, which means that after some time the version may become deprecated and users may need to update the value every once in a while. (**NOTE**: `systemImageIds` with `:latest` suffix will **no longer be available** in PNC).

+The `environmentName` is as well the same between different PNC servers and thus portability across different PNC servers is not a concern.
+However, the big difference is that environments specified by `environmentName` are always using **the latest docker-image version**.
+This is important because there will be changes to your build configurations in PNC from time to time, which will cause **rebuilds** of the affected components.

 To get the `environmentId`, `environmentName` or the `systemImageId` of the build image, simply run: